bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 Follow the installation instructions at https://github.com/bootlin/snagboot to install snagboot.

+/!\ Do not forget to follow the udev rules installation instructions!

 Setup the snagboot recovery environment by running the am335x setup script:

 ```
 snagrecover --am335x-setup > am335x_usb_setup.sh
 chmod a+x am335x_usb_setup.sh